Singing in the concerts

 - emailed as a special reminder to the members your section 2 or 3 days in advance

-- In general Home Cross Sectional hosts will need to track and communicate with the singers who have RSVPd in order to oversee the balance of singers from each section but they can request that a special email to be sent all singers in a section, or insections, with insufficient participants.
+- In general Home Cross Sectional hosts will need to request RSVPs and track and communicate with the singers who have RSVPd in order to oversee the balance of singers from each section but they can request that a special email to be sent all singers in a specific section, or sections, with insufficient participants.

-I will also email you the phone numbers of the few members (if any) in your section who are not on email so that you can extend a telephone invitation.
+You will also receive phone numbers of the few members (if any) in your section who are not on email so that you can extend a telephone invitation.

-For answers to any remaining questions or to volunteer to be a host please contact Bill Hanson by email or at 250-920-4160 (9 to 9 daily).
+For answers to any remaining questions or to volunteer to be a host please contact email.

-In the second or third month of every season we organize a potluck for each chapter of the choir.
+As soon as is practical after the registration period dust settles every season we organize a potluck for each chapter of the choir.
 They are a tradition in the choir that allows us to get to know each other a little better.

 We ask every one to bring a tasty dish to share and their own plate, cup and cutlery.
 Ingredients signs are recommended for the benefit of those with dietary considerations and perhaps a name label in case someone wants to get the recipe from whoever brought a particularly tasty dish.

-The potlucks are held from 6:00 to 7:30 p.m. on each chapter's regular choir night (Mon., Tues. or Thurs.) and pretty much inevitably the last 30 to 40 minutes turns into a sing-a-long around the piano with maestro Denis' fingers leading the way by making the keys dance.
+The potlucks are held from 6:00 to 7:30 p.m. on each chapter’s regular choir night (Tues., Wed. or Thurs.) and the last half-hour often turns into a sing-a-long around the piano.

 All choir members, whatever their home night, are welcome at all potlucks!

-During our choir hiatus over the summer we can sometimes avoid the dreaded "harmonic withdrawal" by attending drop-in sings led by one or more of our Directors.
+During our choir hiatus over the summer we can sometimes avoid the dreaded “harmonic withdrawal” by attending drop-in sings led by one or more of our Directors.
 Check the High Noon Choir page to see if we are running a Summer season this year.

-They don't happen every summer when they do we notify everyone on our Possible Singers Notification List as well as those on our Concert & Event Notification List a few weeks in advmance of their startup.
-If you are not on one of those lists you can check our Choir Life: Calendar for listings on August/September Tuesdays.
+Some years we run Summer Evening sessions, and we notify everyone on our master choir community communications list as well as everyone on our Possible Singers Notification and Concert & Event Notification lists in advance of their startup.
+If you are not on one of those lists you can check our Choir Life: Calendar for listings in August/September.

 Unless otherwise specified on the calendar, or in the newsletter, all drop-ins are held at the Church Of Truth (111 Superior St.), usually 7:30–9:00pm.